XRPLF/xrpl-dev-portal/content/tutorials/use-specialized-payment-types/use-payment-channels.md

 In the response from the JSON-RPC, the payer should look for the following:

 - In the transaction's `meta` field, confirm that the `TransactionResult` is `tesSUCCESS`.
 - Confirm that the response has `"validated":true` to indicate the data comes from a validated ledger.
-(The result `tesSUCCESS` is only [final](finality-of-results.html) if it appears in a validated ledger version.)
+(The result `tesSUCCESS` is only [final](../../concepts/transactions/finality-of-results/index.md) if it appears in a validated ledger version.)
 - In the `AffectedNodes` array of the transaction's `meta` field, look for a `CreatedNode` object with the `LedgerEntryType` of `PayChannel`.
 The `LedgerIndex` field of the `CreatedNode` object indicates the Channel ID.
 (In the above example, this is a hex string starting with "`5DB0`...")
 The Channel ID is necessary later to sign claims.
-    For more information on the PayChannel ledger object type, see [PayChannel ledger object](paychannel.html).
+    For more information on the PayChannel ledger object type, see [PayChannel ledger object](../../references/protocol/ledger-data/ledger-entry-types/paychannel.md).

 ## 2. The payee checks specifics of the payment channel.

-You can look up payment channels with the [account_channels method][], using the payer of the channel, as in the following example (using the JSON-RPC API):
+You can look up payment channels with the [account_channels method](../../references/http-websocket-apis/public-api-methods/account-methods/account_channels.md), using the payer of the channel, as in the following example (using the JSON-RPC API):

 Request: